CourtneyCole123/Shark-Analysis-Team/README.md

 ![Time Series Analysis](Data-Visualizations/Seasonal-Patterns-Albert/shark_attacks_trends_over_years.png "Time Series Analysis")

 **Summary:** From a historical perspective, shark attacks were minimal from 1880 to 1920, increasing with coastal population growth and enhanced reporting.
 The 5-year moving average shows a general upward trend, peaking shortly after 2000.
-Post-2015, there's a decline, likely due to improved safety measures.
+Following 2015, a noticeable downturn occurs, which is primarily attributed to reduced human-water interactions during the COVID-19 pandemic from 2019 to 2021.

 ![Linear Regression](Data-Visualizations/Seasonal-Patterns-Albert/linear_regression_on_shark_attacks.png "Linear Regression")